-Name: Dr. Kenneth Jackson, Interim Chair
+Name: Dr. Homer Garcia, Chair

 The mission of the Department of Sociology at Texas Southern University is to become a nationally recognized leader in the Urban Sociological training of students who will enter graduate/professional school or career oriented professions.
 Students are trained with a special emphasis on sociological theory, methodology, and the substantive areas of social inequality and urban sociology.
 The major in Sociology will, both orally and in written form, demonstrate how this discipline advances scientific knowledge, demonstrate an understanding of sociological theory and methodology, and be able to successfully complete a scientific research project.
 Within the curriculum students will be challenged to develop their critical thinking skills, to utilize technology in the acquisition and analysis of data and to participate in service learning activities in the Houston metropolitan community.